roblaing/erlang_mooc/README.md

 Running <code>make test</code> will use <a href="https://erlang.org/doc/apps/common_test/introduction.html">Common Test</a>
 to run <code>test/foo_SUITE.erl</code> files whose results you can view by pointint your browser to <code>test/index.html</code>.

-One advantage of Erlang not being a
-<a href="https://www.tiobe.com/tiobe-index/">top of the pops progamming language</a>
-is it doesn't suffer as much from the <em>too many tools</em> problem, but there is nevertheless plenty of confusion.
-I've used <a href="http://erlang.org/doc/apps/eunit/chapter.html">EUnit</a> rather than
-<a href="https://erlang.org/doc/apps/common_test/introduction.html">Common Test</a> in some cases since it's easier for
-small projects.

 <h2>1.
 From Problem Analysis to Data Definitions</h2>

 <q>Identify the information that must be represented and how it is represented in the chosen programming language.